yzhao062/anomaly-detection-resources/README.md

 [Scikit-learn Novelty and Outlier Detection](http://scikit-learn.org/stable/modules/outlier_detection.html).
 It supports some popular algorithms like LOF, Isolation Forest and One-class SVM

-[Python Outlier Detection (PyOD)](https://github.com/yzhao062/Pyod): Under construction, it supports a series of outlier detection algorithms and combination frameworks.
+[Python Outlier Detection (PyOD)](https://github.com/yzhao062/Pyod):It supports a series of outlier detection algorithms and combination frameworks.
 It is now released on PyPI and can be installed with "pip install pyod".

 ### 3.2.
 Matlab
 [Anomaly Detection Toolbox - Beta](http://dsmi-lab-ntust.github.io/AnomalyDetectionToolbox/): A collection of popular outlier detection algorithms in Matlab.